W00glin/ansible_pop_os-desktop-/README.md

 # Ansible Pop!_OS setup 🧑🏼‍💻
 This is my own "personal" fork for Ansible roles to setup Pop!_OS.
 This playbook is focused on quickly deploying a "ready to use" Pop!_OS machine.
 It installs a number of utilites that I use for homelab work, "dev" work and gaming.
+This is also where I learn and test out Git and GitHub features and tools.
+So if you see a lot of odd, pointless commits that would be why.

 ## Requirements